NEW WORKSHOP DATES: July 15–17, 2019

 Workshop Location and Dates

-We are happy to announce the first lunar In Situ Resource Utilization (ISRU) workshop, Developing a New Space Economy Through Lunar Resources and Their Utilization: A Stepped Approach to Establishing Cislunar Commerce Through Science and Exploration (Lunar ISRU 2019), to be held February 20–22, 2019 at the Universities Space Research Association Headquarters at 7178 Columbia Gateway Dr., Columbia, Maryland.
+The original workshop dates of February 20–22, 2019 became conflicted because of the government shutdown, and the workshop was postponed.
+The first lunar In Situ Resource Utilization (ISRU) workshop, Developing a New Space Economy Through Lunar Resources and Their Utilization: A Stepped Approach to Establishing Cislunar Commerce Through Science and Exploration (Lunar ISRU 2019) will be held July 15-17, 2019 at the Universities Space Research Association Headquarters at 7178 Columbia Gateway Dr., Columbia, Maryland.

 Purpose and Scope

-The world is going forward to the Moon, as has been seen by missions this century from the United States, Europe, Japan, India, and China, as well as upcoming missions from Korea, Japan, India, and China over the next 5-7 years.
+The world is going forward to the Moon, as has been seen by missions this century from the United States, Europe, Japan, India, and China, as well as upcoming missions from Korea, Japan, India, and China over the next 5–7 years.
 With the announcement of Space Policy Directive 1 in December 2017, the United States announced its intention to be part of the international movement forward to the Moon and to do this in a sustainable manner.
 Subsequently, NASA announced a new National Space Exploration Campaign Report in September 2018, which lays out an exploration plan that focuses particularly on the next 5 years.
-A critical part of that plan includes the characterization and exploitation of lunar resources as an enabler for further exploration of the Solar System.
+A critical part of that plan includes the characterization and exploitation of lunar resources as an enabler for further exploration of the solar system.
 While the report provides a broad outline of a plan for lunar resources, there is little in the way of a detailed strategy for identification, characterization, extraction, processing, and commercialization of those resources.
-Given the aggressive timelines of the planned campaign, near-term community input is critically needed for further development of NASA’s resource and budget strategy.
+Given the aggressive timelines of the planned campaign, it is vital that assets get to the lunar surface sooner rather than later, and near-term community input is critically needed for further development of NASA’s resource and budget strategy.
 Information from this workshop will be useful to both government and industry leaders in evolving near-term and future development priorities and plans that will enable sustainable human exploration and promote the commercialization of space.

 The overarching goal of the workshop is to identify what NASA and other U.S. and international government and space agencies can do to foster space commercialization through ISRU.
 As such, several objectives will be discussed: